bangarharshit/Rx-Error-Prone/README.md

 ## Rxlint
 [Rxlint](https://bitbucket.org/littlerobots/rxlint) is a great tool but has a few limitations:

-1. It is specific to android.
+1. It is specific to Android.
 2. It is a separate tool and not the part of your build tool chain.

-Error prone is integrated into the compilation chain and so it helps you [fail early](https://artemzin.com/blog/android-development-culture-the-document-qualitymatters/).
-For some this may not be an issue since intellij flags all the lint/error-prone errors, so it is fail earlier.
+Error-prone is integrated into the compilation chain and so it helps you [fail early](https://artemzin.com/blog/android-development-culture-the-document-qualitymatters/).
+For some this may not be an issue since IntelliJ flags all the lint/error-prone errors, so it fails earlier.